 By focusing on hiring quality talent, organizations can implement tactics such as pre-employment background screening programs that can help them improve retention rates and minimize staff turnover.
 Several industries such as financial services, healthcare, and transportation, for example, are subject to industry and even job-specific screening requirements.
-More than one-third of survey respondents associate background screening with improved regulatory compliance.
+More than one-quarter of financial services survey respondents associate background screening with improved regulatory compliance.
 Regardless of the industry, however, employers must comply with the federal Fair Credit Reporting Act (FCRA) as well as the growing number of state and local "Fair Chance" ordinances, also known as "Ban the Box."

-Cisive asked participants which background screening components uncovered the most discrepancies with job candidates (see Table 6).
-Previously undisclosed criminal convictions were the most common (36%), followed by previously undisclosed conflicts of interest (30%), and driver motor vehicle records (27%).
-Positive drug test results (22%) were also among the most common discrepancies reported by participants in fourth place.
+Cisive asked participants which background screening components uncovered the most discrepancies with job candidates (see Table 8).
+Credit checks were the most common (35%), followed by previously undisclosed criminal convictions (31%), previously undisclosed conflicts of interest (27%), and driver motor vehicles (24%).
+Identity checks (17%), and positive drug test results (16%) were also among the most common discrepancies reported by participants.

-TABLE 6: In which areas have you uncovered the most discrepancies with job candidates as a result of background screening?
+TABLE 8: In which areas have you uncovered the most

+discrepancies with job candidates as a result of

+background screening?